Metrically universal abelian groups: The -Fra iss e class of groups

-Consider the metric completion, denoted $\mathbb{G}$, of $G$.
+Consider the metric completion, denoted by $\mathbb{G}$, of $G$.
 It is a separable complete metric space and the group operations extend to the completion.
-Indeed, the inverse operation extends because it is an isometry (\ref{inverse}) and the group addition extends because if $(g_n)_n,(h_n)_n\subseteq G$ are two Cauchy sequences then $(g_n+h_n)_n$ is a Cauchy sequence as well (\ref{addition}).
 It follows that $\mathbb{G}$ is a Polish abelian group equipped with an invariant metric.
-We refer the reader to \cite{Gao} for an exposition on Polish (metric) groups.\\ \begin{prop} $\mathbb{G}$ is isometric to the Urysohn universal space. \end{prop} To prove it it suffices to prove that $G$, the countable dense subgroup, is isometric to the rational Urysohn space.
+We refer the reader to \cite{Gao} for an exposition on Polish (metric) groups.\\ \begin{prop} $\mathbb{G}$ is isometric to the Urysohn universal space. \end{prop} To prove it, it suffices to prove that $G$, the countable dense subgroup of $\mathbb{G}$, is isometric to the rational Urysohn space.
 The following well known fact characterizes the rational Urysohn space. \begin{fact} Let $(X,d)$ be a countable metric space with rational metric.
-Then it is isometric with the rational Urysohn space iff for every finite subset $A\subseteq X$ and for every rational Kat\v etov function $f:A\rightarrow \mathbb{Q}^+$ there exists $x\in X$ such that $\forall a\in A (d(a,x)=f(a))$. \end{fact} So in order to prove Proposition \ref{is_Ury} it is sufficient to prove the following lemma. \begin{lem} $(G,d)$ satisfies the condition from Fact \ref{char_Urys}. \end{lem} \begin{proof}[Proof of the lemma.]
+Then it is isometric with the rational Urysohn space iff for every finite subset $A\subseteq X$ and for every rational Kat\v etov function $f:A\rightarrow \Rat^+$, where $\Rat^+$ denotes the set of positive rationals, there exists $x\in X$ such that for every $a\in A$, $(d(a,x)=f(a))$. \end{fact} So in order to prove Proposition \ref{is_Ury} it is sufficient to prove the following lemma. \begin{lem} $(G,d)$ satisfies the condition from Fact \ref{char_Urys}. \end{lem} \begin{proof}[Proof of the lemma.]
 Let $A\subseteq G$ be a finite subset and let $f:A\rightarrow \Rat^+$ be a Kat\v etov function.
 Let $F_A$ be a finitely generated subgroup containing $A$ such that $F_A\sqsubseteq G$.
 We use Proposition \ref{Katetov_realiz} to obtain a group $F_A\oplus \Int\in \mathcal{G}$, where we denote the generator of the new copy of $\Int$ as $z$, such that $z$ realizes the Kat\v etov function $f$.
-However, using Fact \ref{charac_G} we immediately get that there exists $g\in G$ realizing $f$ and we are done. \end{proof} It was already mentioned in the introduction that the Shkarin/Niemiec's group with its metric denoted here as $(G_\mathrm{SN},d_\mathrm{SN})$ and any Cameron-Vershik group with its metric (Cameron-Vershik's groups form a family of continuum many groups) denoted here as $(G_\mathrm{CV},d_\mathrm{CV})$ are non-periodic abelian groups isometric to the Urysohn universal space.
+However, using Fact \ref{charac_G} we immediately get that there exists $g\in G$ realizing $f$ and we are done. \end{proof} It was already mentioned in the introduction that the Shkarin/Niemiec's group with its metric denoted here as $(G_\mathrm{SN},d_\mathrm{SN})$ and any Cameron-Vershik group with its metric (Cameron-Vershik's groups form a family of continuum many groups) denoted here as $(G_\mathrm{CV},d_\mathrm{CV})$ are non-periodic (having elements of infinite order) abelian groups isometric to the Urysohn universal space.
 It is still open whether Shkarin/Niemiec's group belongs to the Cameron-Vershik family of groups.
-We can prove the following proposition. \begin{prop} The group $(\mathbb{G},d)$, which is also a non-periodic abelian group isometric to the Urysohn universal space, is not isometrically isomorphic to $G_\mathrm{SN}$ and $G_\mathrm{CV}$. \end{prop} \begin{proof} The metrics $d_\mathrm{SN}$ and $d_\mathrm{CV}$ both share the property that for every $x\in G_\mathrm{SN}$ and every $y\in G_\mathrm{CV}$ we have $\lim_{n\to \infty} \frac{d_\mathrm{SN}(n\cdot x)}{n}=0$ and $\lim_{n\to \infty} \frac{d_\mathrm{CV}(n\cdot y)}{n}=0$.
+We can prove the following proposition. \begin{prop} The group $(\mathbb{G},d)$, which is also a non-periodic abelian group isometric to the Urysohn universal space, is isometrically isomorphic neither to $G_\mathrm{SN}$ nor to $G_\mathrm{CV}$. \end{prop} \begin{proof} The metrics $d_\mathrm{SN}$ and $d_\mathrm{CV}$ both share the property that for every $x\in G_\mathrm{SN}$ and every $y\in G_\mathrm{CV}$ we have $\lim_{n\to \infty} \frac{d_\mathrm{SN}(n\cdot x)}{n}=0$ and $\lim_{n\to \infty} \frac{d_\mathrm{CV}(n\cdot y)}{n}=0$.
 For the former, it is explicitly mentioned and proved in both \cite{Sk} and \cite{Nie1}.
 For the latter, let $x\in G_\mathrm{CV}$ be the element whose orbit $\{n\cdot x:n\in \Int\}$ is dense in $G_\mathrm{CV}$ and isometric to the rational Urysohn space (see \cite{CaVe} for details).
 It suffices to prove $\lim_{n\to \infty} \frac{d_\mathrm{SN}(n\cdot x)}{n}=0$.
 However, since the orbit is isometric to the rational Urysohn space the set $\{n\in \Nat: d_\mathrm{CV}(x,n\cdot x)<1\}$ must be infinite and the claim follows.

 It is obvious that the group $(\mathbb{G},d)$ does not have this property, so the result follows. \end{proof}